-(a) It Is VERY Important That You Read Chapter 14 of the JLM, "The Prison Litigation Reform Act," Before You Begin Your Section 1983 Claim.
+(a) It Is VERY Important That You Read JLM, Chapter 14, "The Prison Litigation Reform Act," Before You Begin Your Section 1983 Claim

-The Prison Litigation Reform Act ("PLRA") is a federal law that significantly affects Section 1983 cases.8 You should be aware of the PLRA's "three strikes" rule.9 This rule gives you a "strike" whenever you have a case dismissed as frivolous, malicious, or failing to state a valid legal claim.
-If you have three cases dismissed as "strikes," you will not be able to use the in forma pauperis procedure (which allows you to file a lawsuit as a "poor person" without having to pay the normal court fees or costs) unless you are under imminent danger of serious physical injury, or you may lose good time credit.10 So, you must be sure that you meet all of the PLRA requirements before you begin any lawsuit.
-In particular, you should be careful about the PLRA requirement that you need to exhaust (use up) all your administrative remedies-such as prison grievance procedures and appeals-before you go to court.
-In other words, you need to figure out what procedures exist within your prison to protest your situation and use all of those procedures before you file a lawsuit.11 Although some courts used to require that you describe what you have done already to exhaust your remedies in your complaint, the Supreme Court recently said that such requirements are not allowed.
-12 The complaint only begins the lawsuit, however.
-You will still have to describe what you have done to exhaust administrative remedies at some point.
-Many incarcerated people's Section 1983 complaints are dismissed because they did not exhaust their prison's administrative remedies.13 exist where an individual's 4th Amendment right to be free from unreasonable searches and seizures has been violated by federal agents).
+The Prison Litigation Reform Act ("PLRA") is a federal law that significantly affects Section 1983 cases.
+You should be aware of the PLRA's "three strikes" rule.
+This rule gives you a "strike" whenever you have a case dismissed as frivolous, malicious, or failing to state a valid legal claim.
+If you have three cases dismissed as "strikes," you will not be able to use the in forma pauperis procedure (which allows you to file a lawsuit as a "poor person" without having to pay the normal court fees or costs) unless you are under imminent danger of serious physical injury, or else you may lose good time credit.
+So, you must make sure that you meet all of the PLRA requirements before you begin any lawsuit.
+In particular, you should be careful about the PLRA requirement that you need to exhaust (use up) all of your administrative remedies-such as prison grievance procedures and appeals-before you go to court.
+In other words, you need to figure out what procedures exist within your prison to protest your situation and use all of those options before you file a lawsuit.
+Some courts used to require that you describe what you have already done to exhaust your remedies in your complaint, but

+388, 397, 91 S. Ct.
+1999, 2005, 29 L. Ed.
+2d.
+619, 627 (1971) (holding that an implied cause of action may exist where an individual's 4th Amendment right to be free from unreasonable searches and seizures has been violated by federal agents).

-^{6.} Ziglar v.
-Abbasi, 137 S. Ct.
+$^7$ Ziglar v.
+Abbasi, 582 U.S. 120, 131, 137 S. Ct.
 1843, 1855, 198 L. Ed.
-2d 290, 306 (2017) (explaining that the Supreme Court has only allowed individuals to sue over constitutional violations without an explicit statutory cause of action in three cases).
+2d 290, 306 (2017) (explaining that the Supreme Court has allowed individuals to sue over constitutional violations without an explicit statutory cause of action in only 3 cases).